antoninadert/proto-starter/README.md

 Folder structure
 -------------
-The full architecture follows [Meteor's file and folder structure](https://guide.meteor.com/structure.html)
+The full architecture used to follow [Meteor's file and folder structure](https://guide.meteor.com/structure.html) Now it uses the latest Meteor trends (see package.json)

-`/imports`
+`/ui`
 This folder contains code that must be imported to be used (meteor convention).
 Mainly used to put your Component that will be imported later by server and client (isomorphic).
 Remember to import your components in `/both/routes.js` in order to use them.
 Routes are the nevralgic point of this App.
 Every component, that stores its own data, must be defined in the Routes to exist in the app.